9 Things to Know BEFORE Moving to Orlando, FL

 Living in Orlando, FL

-Did you know 138 people are moving to Orlando, FL, every day?
-Here are nine things to know about life in Orlando and the common reasons people make the move!
+Are you considering moving to Orlando, FL?
+Here are ten things to know about life in Orlando and the common reasons people make the move!

 The cost of living.

-Living in Orlando can be affordable, with a cost of living of 2% lower than the national average and 3% lower than the Florida average.
+Living in Orlando can be affordable, with a 5% higher than the national average and a 3% higher than the Florida average, according to Payscale.
 If you are thinking about moving to Orlando, then it is essential to be able to live comfortably.
 A typical worker in the city makes an average of $85,000 a year, which is an excellent and liveable salary.
 Compared to other cities in the state, such as Miami, the lower cost of living in Orlando attracts many residents.

 Prepare for the weather.